 - Get some work automated on lifecycle stages.
 Some marketing channels can be automated.
 For instance, you can create email workflows to cover processes like onboarding, upselling, purchasing, etc. The chatbot is a handy instrument, too, which allows customer support to focus on more complicated issues without answering FAQs from day to day.

 - Personalize communication.
-Today, people expect a personalized experience, and many of them are ready to share their data in exchange for more personalized unique customer experience.
+Today, people expect a personalized experience, and many of them are ready to share their data in exchange for a more personalized unique customer experience.
 Send personalized emails and SMS, segment your audience during the conversation in a chatbot to solve particular issues.

 - Identify churn risks.
 Find out the weak points in the customer journey you’ve created.
 Perhaps, it is not apparent where to register or emails load for too long, or the shipping cost turns to be surprisingly high for distant countries.
 Once you’ve found out the churn risks, fix the issues right away.